RobHaRepos/Chatbot-agentic-RAG/README.md

 ## Dockerization / Containers

 Per-service Dockerfiles are located in `app/llm/`, `app/rag/`, `app/frontend/` and `app/logger_service/` (central logger).

+Security and runtime notes:

+- Each service runs as a non-root `appuser` user when the container starts to reduce exposure to privilege escalation in the container runtime.
+- Build-only packages (e.g., `build-essential`, `cmake`) are removed after Python dependencies are installed in the Dockerfiles to minimize the image footprint and surface area.

 A simple approach to run everything locally with containers (recommended):